gabchouraqui/portfolio.io/README.md

 ## Let's Connect

 I'm excited to share my journey with you and eager to hear your thoughts!
-Feel free to explore the projects and reach out to discuss.
+Feel free to explore the projects and reach out to discuss!

-Connect with me via [email](mailto:gabchouraqui@gmail.com) or find me on [LinkedIn](https://www.linkedin.com/in/gabrielchouraqui)!
+Connect with me via [email](mailto:gabchouraqui@gmail.com) or find me on [LinkedIn](https://www.linkedin.com/in/gabrielchouraqui).